henrikenquist/aces-up/README.md

 - Use a separate database for each approach!
 They don't play nice.

-- Make sure each strategy has played the same number of games, e.g. by always using the same number of decks for each batch  (see `batches` table or sample code in `sandbox.py`).
+- Make sure each strategy has played the same number of games, e.g. by always using the same number of decks for each batch  (see game option 4, the `batches` table, or sample code in `sandbox.py`).
 Otherwise the odds can't be reliably compared across strategies.

 - Use the same value of the flags `SAVE_ALL` and `TRUST_RANDOM` for a specific database.

----

 # Automate strategy generation